DIY stands for “do it yourself”.

 But, what if your situation is more complicated than you realize?

-Or if you simply don’t know that you are omitting something?
+Or if you simply don’t know that you are omitting something like with diy taxes?

 Even though the site/program owners profess to save you time and money with their “accurate and simple” solutions, you may end up screwing up big time.